 Moana in Hawaiian

 Disney has also started casting for a Hawaiian-language version of the film.
 Hawaiian has around 24,000 native speakers, but UNESCO still lists it as “definitely endangered.”

 Even though Moana was inspired by Polynesian mythology, some scenes still had to be tweaked for the Maori version.
 According to the New York Times,

 Some moments of the film posed a challenge; Moana raging at the ocean, for example, contravened a Maori cultural rule to never curse or turn one’s back on the sea, so they turned it into a more humorous moment using careful wordplay.

 This is an excellent example of why localization requires the assistance of native-speaking translators who are familiar with the cultural and linguistic variations for the languages you’re targeting.
-If you’re looking for reliable translation and localization services, our team can help.
-Contact us for a free consultation today!
+If you’re looking for reliable translation and localisation services, our team will be glad to help.